 However, with final exams and assessments, for so many of our students, now only a few weeks away, we would like to continue at Carmel with our current advice for all staff and students:

 - if you feel unwell please stay at home, if you feel you may have Covid symptoms, please try and access an LFT kit and test – these will now be provided for a small fee at pharmacies and other outlets.

 - If you test positive we ask that you stay away from College for 5 days and then return.

-All other guidance around face coverings etc, is also now removed.
-We will continue to leave these decisions to personal choice – we still have small supply of disposable face coverings that are always available at the entrances to college.
+All other guidance around face coverings etc. is also now removed.
+We will continue to leave these decisions to personal choice – we still have a small supply of disposable face coverings that are always available at the entrances to college.

 As always, we will continue to review the situation and update our guidance for staff, students and their families.

 Carmel College is committed to preventing the spread of COVID-19 in line with guidance from the government and our Union partners, Public Health and Infection Control.